baskar-yahoo/family-tree-sso/README.md

 ## Supported Authorization Providers
 The OAuth 2.0 Client for webtrees uses the OAuth 2.0 implementation of the [The League](https://oauth2-client.thephpleague.com/), which allows developers to create OAuth 2.0 clients that interface with a wide-variety of OAuth 2.0 providers.
 Within this concept, The League supports serveral "[official providers](https://oauth2-client.thephpleague.com/providers/league/)".
 As far as suitable for webtrees, these official providers were included, see list below.

-Currently, the following authorization providers are supported:
+Currently, the following authorization providers are supported by Family-Tree-sso:
 + **Generic** (can be configured for several authorization providers)
 + **Authentik** (can be configured with the Generic provider)
 + **Dropbox**